HexTech254/credit-scoring-model/report.md

 ROC-AUC ≈ 0.80

-This tells us:

-Domain knowledge can improve a model more than switching algorithms.
+This tells us, domain knowledge can improve a model more than switching algorithms.

 This is a key lesson in machine learning.

-# 7. Simple Models Can Compete With Complex Models
+# vii.
+Simple Models Can Compete With Complex Models

 The model compared: